 8. Pretty Prints and Woven Patterns:

-From practical to fun prints & classic to quirky fabric patterns – you can create a unique look for modern-day Sangeet and mehndi parties.
+From practical to fun prints & classics to quirky fabric patterns – you can create a unique look for modern-day Sangeet and mehndi parties.
 These elements are perfect for a light, embellishments-free feel that exudes effortless glamor.

 9. Accessorize Right:

 Thus, choose wisely.
-Of course, matching them right matters – and so do the latest styles and fashion – but ensure you feel confident, relaxed, and comfortable too.
-Heels too high, new point toes that kill, danglers so heavy, you get a headache, bags/ clutches so out-of-sorts, you feel clumsy – are all NO-NO. All this, however, does not mean you cannot experiment and enjoy.
+Of course, matching accessories matters – and so do the latest styles and fashion – but ensure you feel confident, relaxed, and comfortable too.
+Heels too high, new point toes that kill, danglers so heavy you get a headache, bags/ clutches so out-of-sorts, you feel clumsy – are all NO-NO. All this, however, does not mean you cannot experiment and enjoy.
 But, avoid overdoing anything.
 For example – go easy on earrings if wearing a heavy neckpiece – and vice versa.

 I hope you put these tips to full use to dress up beautifully for your friend’s or cousin’s pre-wedding functions.
 You can choose lovely Indian ethnic outfits – tailor-made for these ultra-special ceremonies from Saree.com.

-Rock the dance floor!
+Rock the celebrations!